AIM Featured in MedPageToday

 (AIM presented a June webinar titled “Sarcopenia Cut-Points” featuring experts that highlighted how national and international leaders are making efforts to reach an agreement on appropriate cut-points for sarcopenia.
 The webinar is available online.)

-The article also examines AIM’s request of the Centers for Disease Control and Prevention to create a new ICD-10-CM code for sarcopenia that will take effect October 1, 2016.
+The article also examines AIM’s request of the Centers for Disease Control and Prevention to create a new ICD-10-CM code for sarcopenia that will take effect on October 1, 2016.

 “The [new] code will allow us to better characterize the affected population,” Bens said.
 “Doing so can open the door to discoveries on new risk factors and methods of treatment.
 In addition, we believe that more accurate identification and diagnosis of sarcopenia will help distinguish those who have the condition from those individuals who experience normal amounts of age-related muscle loss that doesn’t result in weakness or decline.”